K3NTAW/wichtel-app/README.md

 2. Set up Supabase:
    - Create a new Supabase project
+   - Enable Authentication in Supabase (Settings > Authentication)
+   - Configure Email provider (or disable email confirmation in Auth settings for easier testing)
    - Run the SQL schema from `supabase-schema.sql` in your Supabase SQL editor
    - Copy your Supabase URL and anon key